k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/17_batch_process_flow.md

 ## **Batch Process Execution and Resiliency**

-When executed asynchrounously (*async* flag set to *true*), the batch process inherits from the Jobs the ability to transfer the process to a different node when a node is no longer active or no longer responding.
+When executed asynchronously (*async* flag set to *true*), the batch process inherits from the Jobs the ability to transfer the process to a different node when a node is no longer active or unresponsive.

 This handover mechanism uses the [*hearbeats*](09_jobs_configuration.md#heartbeat) and [*keepalive*](09_jobs_configuration.md#keepalive) parameters defined within the node.id file.